-Revision for “Release Cycle” created on January 30, 2017 @ 15:39:13
+Revision for “Release Cycle” created on June 3, 2021 @ 16:50:33

-<h3>Version Numbers</h3> Bodhi Linux version numbers follow the format of <strong>x.y.z</strong> where: <strong>x </strong>represents the major release version <strong>y</strong> represents scheduled update releases <strong>z</strong> represents emergency bug fix releases <h3>Release Model</h3> Bodhi Linux follows what we call a "semi-rolling" release cycle based around <a href="http://www.ubuntu.com/">Ubuntu</a> LTS (long-term support) releases.
+<h3>Version Numbers</h3> Bodhi Linux version numbers follow the format of <strong>x.y.z</strong> where: <strong>x </strong>represents the major release version <strong>y</strong> represents scheduled update releases <strong>z</strong> represents emergency bug fix releases <h3>Release Model</h3> Bodhi Linux follows what we call a "semi-rolling" release cycle based around <a href="https://www.ubuntu.com/">Ubuntu</a> LTS (long-term support) releases.
 This means that every new major Bodhi Linux release is built on the latest Ubuntu LTS release.
-Bodhi has had three major releases to date: <ul> <li><strong>1.y.z</strong> -> Based on Ubuntu 10.04 (no longer supported)</li> <li><strong>2.y.z</strong> -> Based on Ubuntu 12.04 (security updates/support until 2017)</li> <li><strong>3.y.z</strong> -> Based on Ubuntu 14.04 (current major release/support until 2019)</li> <li><strong>4.y.z</strong> -> Based on Ubuntu 16.04 (next major release/will be supported until 2021)</li> </ul> We say Bodhi Linux is "semi-rolling" because users only need to re-install the operating system when there is a new major release (every two years) in order to always stay current on the latest version.
-All supported versions of Bodhi Linux can receive support on the <a href="http://forums.bodhilinux.com">user forums</a> and get security updates from both the Bodhi and Ubuntu teams.
-The current major release for Bodhi Linux, in addition to getting security updates, receives general software updates for things found on our <a href="http://www.bodhilinux.com/a/">AppCenter</a> and applications <a href="http://forums.bodhilinux.com/index.php?/topic/11760-3xy-software-request-thread/">requested on our user forum</a>.
-New major releases target a release date of approximately six months following a new Ubuntu LTS release.
+Bodhi has had six major releases to date: <ul> <li><strong>6.y.z</strong> -> Based on Ubuntu 20.04 (supported - current major release until 2025)</li> <li><strong>5.y.z</strong> -> Based on Ubuntu 18.04 (supported - security updates until 2023)</li> <li><strong>4.y.z</strong> -> Based on Ubuntu 16.04 (no longer supported - dropped 2021)</li> <li><strong>3.y.z</strong> -> Based on Ubuntu 14.04 (no longer supported - dropped 2019)</li> <li><strong>2.y.z</strong> -> Based on Ubuntu 12.04 (no longer supported - dropped 2017)</li> <li><strong>1.y.z</strong> -> Based on Ubuntu 10.04 (no longer supported - dropped 2015)</li> </ul> We say Bodhi Linux is "semi-rolling" because users only need to re-install the operating system when there is a new major release (every two years) in order to always stay current on the latest version.
+All supported versions of Bodhi Linux can receive support through the Bodhi [library term="forum"] and get security updates from both the Bodhi and Ubuntu teams.
+The current major release for Bodhi Linux, in addition to getting security updates, receives general software updates for things found on our <a href="https://www.bodhilinux.com/a/">AppCenter</a> and <a href="https://bodhilinux.boards.net/board/22/software-requests">software requests</a> in the Bodhi [library term="forum"].
+New major releases target release date of approximately six months following a new Ubuntu LTS release.
 Minor update releases are scheduled to happen every six months up to the next major release.
-That being said - Bodhi Linux follows a strict "it's ready when it's ready" release model, meaning that we would rather release something late than meet a projected deadline and release something we consider low quality. <h3>Release Road-map</h3> For specifics on upcoming Bodhi releases, including projected release dates, see the <a href="http://www.bodhilinux.com/w/release-roadmap/">Release Road-map</a>.
+That being said - Bodhi Linux follows a strict "it's ready when it's ready" release model, meaning that we would rather release something late than meet a projected deadline and release something we consider low quality. <h3>Release Road-map</h3> For specifics on upcoming Bodhi releases, including projected release dates, see the <a href="https://www.bodhilinux.com/w/release-roadmap/">Release Road-map</a>.